roadsnail/Pi-ve/README.md

 ---

+## Can I use a Raspberry Pi 3 or 4?

+Yes, of course.
+The model 3 and 4 have onboard Wifi making it very suitable for this project.
+The reason I chose a model Zero W was because it has onboard Wifi and I had one surplus to requirements.
+In addition my Pi-ve also runs an additional task of listening to my Bluetooth LE thermometers and relaying temperature data to my Home Automation system.
+But that's another story...

+---

 ## The Pi-ve Dashboard - Set up CH/HW On timers and Control your Pi-ve

 The below screenshot shows the Pi-ve status/control web page created in node-RED.